ieee-vgtc/ieeevis.org/content/info/workshops.md

 The VisComm workshop brings together practitioners and researchers from several fields to address the questions raised by the rapidly growing communicative uses of visualization, from internal research and analysis to news graphics to interactive dashboards to standalone static representations in blogs and social media.
 These questions span audience, application, evaluation, understanding, and practice.
 To encourage participation from communities that do not typically attend IEEE VIS and write academic papers, we will accept short papers, briefs on works in progress, visual case studies, and recruit program committee members from those communities.

-## <a name="EnergyVis"></a> [EnergyVis 2023: 3rd Workshop on Energy Data Visualization](https://energyvis.org/)
-Sunday, October 22, 2023: 9:00 AM-12:00 PM AEDT (UTC+11)

-Kenny Gruchalla, *Computational Science Center, National Renewable Energy Lab, Golden, Colorado, United States*<br>
-Arnaud Prouzeau, *Potioc, Inria, Bordeaux, France*<br>
-Lyn Bartram, *School of Interactive Art and Technology, Simon Fraser University, Surrey, British Columbia, Canada*<br>
-Sarah Goodwin, *Monash University, Melbourne, Australia*<br>

-Contact: kenny.gruchalla@nrel.gov

-The energy sector is witnessing significant technological progress, primarily driven by the growth of renewable energy, distributed energy resources, and smart grid technologies.
-This rapid evolution is generating increasingly large, complex data that present substantial challenges for energy systems planning and operations.
-More research is needed to develop new and innovative visualization methods that can handle the increasing complexity of energy systems and provide diverse stakeholders with the necessary insights to make informed decisions about the future of energy.
-The EnergyVis 2023 workshop aims to bring together scientists, researchers, and practitioners from the energy and visualization domains to critically assess and discuss energy data visualization in the context of the evolving energy sector.
-The workshop’s main objectives will be to seed the development of a publishable report on the state-of-the-art and grand challenges in energy data visualization and to develop stronger international collaborations for this important area of multidisciplinary research.
-With the rapid evolution of energy systems, visualization experts have an essential role in enabling stakeholders to better understand and manage these increasingly complex systems.
-By expanding the reach of EnergyVis to the broader visualization community at IEEE VIS, we hope to continue the momentum of the past workshops and build a community of experts capable of tackling the visualization challenges of modern energy systems.

 ## <a name="EduVis"></a> [EduVis: Workshop on Visualization Education, Literacy, and Activities](https://ieee-eduvis.github.io/)
 Monday, October 23, 2023: 9:00 AM-12:00 PM AEDT (UTC+11)